 Also Scripture says that people will no longer be able to harm anyone, not even themselves.

+And the Epistle of the Apostle Jude, verse 6, there is only one chapter.
+It is said thus: "And the angels who did not keep their proper domain, but left their own abode, He has reserved in everlasting chains under darkness for the judgment of the great day" (Jude 1:6).
 That is, people will be there in this state of communion with demons in eternity.
 There is a very interesting point.
 As Archimandrite Rafail Karelin well said: "Why can hellish torments not cease, in principle?
 Because man cannot live without love."
 You know, right?
 No person can.
 There are no people who do not love.
 That's the most interesting thing.
 The question is: "Whom do they love?"
 That person who passionately loves the devil, and the one who loves sin, he actually loves the devil.
 He is in a covenant, in an alliance with the devil, you understand?
 That is precisely why the alliance and covenant with the devil never cease, but only intensify.
 Why will these rejected sinners weep and gnash their teeth?
 Weep and gnash their teeth from unquenchable malice and hatred, into which their apostasy will lead them.

 That's an interesting point.
 By the way, this thought of the Holy Fathers, in particular the thought of St. Cyprian of Carthage, which I am now retelling to you, is confirmed by practice.
 Notice, a Christian who went to church, then fell into mortal sin and does not want to repent.
 This boundary is very important.
 The boundary is not that a person fell into mortal sin, but that he considers sin the norm.
 This is the most terrible boundary.
 If a person does not want to repent, what begins?
 He begins to depart from the Church.
 You understand, right?
 He falls away internally, everything ecclesiastical becomes unpleasant to him.
 You understand?
 Everything ecclesiastical becomes disgusting to him.
 Clear, right, why?
 He feels offense against God, he is indignant with God, he makes claims against God precisely because he has rebellion inside him.
 You understand, right?
 And then he gradually departs from the Church, and he does not simply become an unbeliever.
 He becomes an enemy of God.
 Do you feel the difference, right?
 Precisely because unrepented evil leads to destruction, to this eternal destruction.
 Because the person has come to love the devil.
 Understand?